marmalade/gbsgamejam/QuickGameTemplate/ReadMe.QuickGameTemplate.txt

 but compact game, demonstrating essential functionality an and designed to be easily used as a starting point for your own game projects.

-The game is called "Condensation"
+The game is called "Condensation!"

+Currently only the menu and data save/load part of the game is implemented.

 **Features demonstrated**

 Files:
   main.lua
-  gamescene.lua
-  menuscene.lua
+  SceneGame.lua
+  SceneMainMenu.lua
+  Globals.lua  - Easy access global values
-  Utility classes, inc VirtualResolution from http://github.com/nickchops
+  helpers/...  - Utility classes, inc VirtualResolution from http://github.com/nickchops

 2 scenes: game and menu
 Each demonstrates: